cadelaa/portfolio-astro/README.md

 02/02/2026 v1.6

 - Cleaned up some issues in MediumCard.astro and Tag.astro, when hovered the tags in the card were not transitioning smoothly as intended

-Need to work on below

-- Set up the ability to add images to the showcase layout component
-- Started to add layout components to projects/portfolio/design/ and added relevant content from framer portfolio.